Jardo72/python-graph-alg-lib/README.md

 # Library of Graph Algorithms for Python

 ## Introduction
 Library of Graph Algorithms for Python is a simple Python library providing implementations of various graph algorithms.
-It is more or less an educational/experimental project serving as sandbox for improvement of my Python skills.
-The following algorithms are provided:
+It is more or less an educational/experimental project serving me as Python sandbox.
+The current version of the library provides the following algorithms:
-- Topological Sort
+- topological sort
-- Dijsktra Algorithm (Shortest Path)
+- shortest path search for unweighted graphs
+- shortest path search for weighted graphs (Dijkstra's algorithm)
+- minimum spanning tree for connected graphs (Prim's algorithm)

 ## Runtime Environment, Source Code Organization etc.

 ### Python Version and Dependencies
-TODO
-- Python 3.8
-- library code depends only on the Python Standard Library; it does not depend on any other module
-- unit tests depend on PyTest 5.4.3
-- optionally PyTest Coverage 2.10.0 if you want to measre the code coverage
-- optionally PyTest HTML plugin if you want to generate test reports in HTML format
+When implementing the library, I used Python 3.8.
+Slightly older versions of Python might work as well, but there is no guarantee.
+The library code uses only the Python Standard Library.
+In other words it does not depend on any other modules.
+Unit tests depend on PyTest 5.4.3.
+If you want to measure the code coverage, you will also need PyTest Coverage 2.10.0 (i.e. optional test dependency).
+Similarly, if you want to generate test reports in HTML format, PyTest HTML plugin is needed.

 ### Library Code
 The library code is divided to five modules:
-- `graphlib.graph` module provides two graph implementations (adjacency matrix, adjacency set), plus an abstract base class prescribing the public API of any graph implementation.
+- [graphlib.graph](./graphlib/graph.py) module provides two graph implementations (adjacency matrix, adjacency set), plus an abstract base class prescribing the public API of any graph implementation.
-- `graphlib.algorithms` provides implementations of various graph algorithms like topological sort, shortest path search, minimum spanning tree search etc.
+- [graphlib.algorithms](./graphlib/algorithms.py) provides implementations of various graph algorithms like topological sort, shortest path search, minimum spanning tree search etc.
-- `graphlib.util` module provides functionalities that support the implementation of the algorithms, for instance a priority queue.
+- [graphlib.util](./graphlib/util.py) module provides functionalities that support the implementation of the algorithms, for instance a priority queue.
-- `graphlib.dump` module provides dump-functions that can pretty-print various structures like graph, result of shortest path search, minimum spanning tree etc. These functions can write their output to a file, to stdout, or to an instance of io.StringIO.
+- [graphlib.dump](./graphlib/dump.py) module provides dump-functions that can pretty-print various structures like graph, result of shortest path search, minimum spanning tree etc. These functions can write their output to a file, to stdout, or to an instance of io.StringIO.
-- `graphlib.jsondef` module provides functions that can build a graph accorging to a JSON definition.
+- [graphlib.jsondef](./graphlib/jsondef.py) module provides functions that can build a graph accorging to a JSON definition.

 ### Test Code
+The test code is concentrated in the [tests](./tests) directory, which is just a flat structure of modules with test code.
+For each of the library modules listed in the [Library Code](#Library Code) section, there is a corresponding test module.
+The names of all test modules start with the prefix `test_`, so that PyTest can recognize them as test modules.
+Within each test module, test methods are grouped to test suite classes.
+A test suite class is a simple class serving as collection (grouping) of test methods exercising the same functionality.

 ## Creation of Distribution Package
 In order to build the distribution package, execute the following command in the root directory of the project: